iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 ## 🧩 DataProtector, key features

 DataProtector is a developer tool built on top of our technology.
-It streamlines the decentralized confidential computing process, making it easy for developers to protect, manage and monetize their data.
+It helps developers easily add data protection, management, and monetization features to their dApps.

 <div >
   <p>🔐 <strong>Data Privacy and Security</strong></p>
-  <p>Utilizes end-to-end encryption to ensure protection and confidentiality, leveraging advanced confidential computing technology.</p>
+  <p>Utilizes end-to-end encryption and decentralized storage (<a href="https://ipfs.tech/" target="_blank">IPFS</a>) to ensure protection and confidentiality, leveraging advanced confidential computing technology.</p>
 </div>

 <div>